longturn/freeciv21/docs/Manuals/Game/message-options.rst

 Unit: Production Upgraded
   The named city is producing a unit that has been obsoleted by a technology advance.
 The newer unit is now being constructed.
-For example: a city is building a :unit:`Phalanx`, however your nation has recently discovered Feudalism.
+For example: a city is building a :unit:`Phalanx`, however your nation has recently discovered :advance:`Feudalism`.
 The city will change to producing :unit:`Pikemen` instead of :unit:`Phalanx`.

   * Default: Mes
   * Event Name: ``E_UNIT_UPGRADED``